agoose77/phd-thesis/content/2400-texat-tpc.md

 ### Silicon

 In the TexAT configuration used in the experiment described in this chapter, only the silicon quadrant detectors were present.
-Without the thallium-doped cesium iodide detectors, only partial energy can be measured for escaping ions that punch through the silicon detectors.
+Without the thallium-doped caesium iodide detectors, only partial energy can be measured for escaping ions that punch through the silicon detectors.
 In these cases, particle identification must be performed by alternate means.

 Two families of silicon detector are used in the TexAT detector:
 - MSQ25-1000 (Micron Semiconductor)